 The Group operates several defined contribution schemes, including the Mandatory Provident Fund Scheme.
 Under these schemes, contributions payable each year are charged to the income and expenditure account.
 The assets of the staff retirement schemes are held separately from those of the Group.

-2.17.7 Rental payments under operating leases
+2.17.7 Income tax